danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

   - Clear and easy to find documentation
   - A general availability of supported hardware and tools

-# 2 Design philosophies
+# 3. Design philosophies

+RIOT satisfies the requirements of all the use cases given above, and does so in its own unique way, a way that reflects the collective personality of the RIOT community.
+RIOT is the Friendly IoT Operating System: it is friendly to users, allowing them to easily build and deploy IoT solutions that are stable and trouble-free.

-RIOT is friendly to users and lets them easily build and deploy stable IoT networks.
-Below are the design philosophies that are typically followed by developers to achieve this, including tradeoffs that are made.
+Below are the design philosophies that are typically followed by developers to achieve this, including descriptions of tradeoffs between them and where the resolutions typically fall.

 ## Suitability for constrained devices